ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/milvus-rag/online_rag.md

 You are now ready to use the LLM and obtain a RAG response.

 For the LLM, you will use the OpenAI SDK to request the Llama service you launched in the previous section.
-You don't need to use any API key because it is running locally on your machine.
+You do not need to use a API key because it is running locally on your machine.

 You will then convert the retrieved documents into a string format.
 Define system and user prompts for the Language Model.
 This prompt is assembled with the retrieved documents from Milvus.
-Finally use the LLM to generate a response based on the prompts.
+Finally, use the LLM to generate a response based on the prompts.

 Append the code below into `zilliz-llm-rag.py`: